ryokbys/nap/README.md

 # Who made this?
 * [Ryo KOBAYASHI](http://ryokbys.web.nitech.ac.jp/index.html)
 * Assistant Professor in the department of mechanical engineering, Nagoya Institute of Technology.
-(Nov, 2017)

 # Compilation and usage